GLOBAL MARKETS-Dollar slides on data, U.S. growth forecast; oil up

 ended down 0.45 percent after touching its highest since

-after U.S. retail sales rose in March for the first time since
+Tuesday after U.S. retail sales rose in March for the first time

 "I wouldn't be surprised if people bring down Q1 GDP